-3.1 Land uses within Ridgemont should generally align with those identified in Figure 7: Ridgemont NASP Land Use Concept .
-Minor on Figure 7: Ridgemont NASP Land Use Concept ructed with front driveway housing. adjustments to the land use concept do not require amendment leighbourhoo od Hub to this plan provided a minimum gross residential density of 30 units per hectare (12 units per acre) is maintained and the proportion of single detached housing units does not exceed the 3 - nclude a Neighbourhood Hub located in the r of the plan area adjacent to 338 Ave E and 32 St E. maximum threshold outlined in the Municipal Development Plan.
-3 ood Hub should provide a range of commercial Residential mployment opportunities for both local and town esign, composition of uses, and overall density of 3.2 A mix of housing types will be dispersed throughout the plan area, including, but not limited to single-detached, semi- detached, row, multi-unit housing and secondary suites. ne Neighbourh ermit stage in d ood Hub will be determined at the Development consideration of the conceptual design, policies outlined in Section 5.0 of this plan.
-3.3 A mix of housing types are encouraged within blocks to diversify the built form throughout the neighbourhood and promote distinct streetscapes.
-3. nt use of land within the Neighbourhood Hub ercial uses, primarily retail and personal service 3.4 The development of secondary suites and accessory dwelling units should be encouraged throughout the plan area to contribute to greater housing diversity and affordability within the community.
-3 rithin and adjac th density residential uses should be located cent to the Neighbourhood Hub to increase walkable amenity access, and ensure sitions to lower density residential uses.
-3.5 Medium and high density housing forms within Ridgemont should include units oriented to the public streets and be in areas with good access to major roadways, future transit, and amenity spaces.
-3. ecreational or ir be compatible area may include multi-unit residential, nstitutional land uses where they are determined e with commercial development, subject to Approving Authority at the Development Permit 3.6 Neighbourhood scale commercial uses, in accordance with the Land Use Bylaw, are encouraged throughout the plan area. age.
+- 3.2 A mix of housing types will be dispersed throughout the plan area, including, but not limited to single-detached, semidetached, row, multi-unit housing and secondary suites. - A mix of housing types are encouraged within blocks to diversify the built form throughout the neighbourhood and promote distinct streetscapes. - The development of secondary suites and accessory dwelling units should be encouraged throughout the plan area to contribute to greater housing diversity and affordability within the community. - Medium and high density housing forms within Ridgemont should include units oriented to the public streets and be in areas with good access to major roadways, future transit, and amenity spaces. - Neighbourhood scale commercial uses, in accordance with the Land Use Bylaw, are encouraged throughout the plan area.

-3.7 Lots identified with a hatch labelled as "Front Driveway Housing
+3.7 Lots identified with a hatch labelled as "Front Driveway Housing Not Permitted" on Figure 7: Ridgemont NASP Land Use Concept will not be constructed with front driveway housing.